Chanti (1992 film): Plot

 One day, a factory worker is punished for leering at Nandini.
 He plots to kill Nandini at the inauguration of the new factory owned by her brothers.
-Chanti overhears the plot, and in a desperate attempt to save Nandini lunges on her and inadvertently feels her up in public.
+Chanti overhears the plot, and in a desperate attempt to save Nandini, lunges towards her and inadvertently feels her up in public.
 Nandini doesn't mind and defends Chanti by arguing that Chanti wouldn't do something like that in public.
 But her brothers are enraged.
 They beat him to the point that they almost kill him.
 Nandini stops them and gives him a chance to explain.
 When Chanti explains the situation they hang their heads in shame.
 Chanti quits his job on the spot, despite Nandini's silent apology.
-That night Nandini decides to meet Chanti and apologize and perhaps convince him to come back to the job.
+That night Nandini decides to meet Chanti and apologise and perhaps convince him to come back to the job.
 Chanti refuses to come back as he doesn't want to put up with the violent nature of her brothers.
 She thinks if Chanti marries her, they won't be able to manhandle Chanti.
-She convinces Chanti to tie a wedding chain around her neck which will protect him from her brothers.
-Chanti without realizing the sanctity of the act does as told and doesn't realize he is now married to her.
+She convinces Chanti to tie a wedding thread around her neck which will protect him from her brothers.
+Chanti, without realizing the sanctity of the act, does as told and doesn't realise he is now married to her.

-Chanti comes back to work and is given a higher level of respect by the brothers for saving Nandini is life.
+Chanti returns to work and is given a more respect by the brothers for saving Nandini's life.
 Nandini too starts emulating her sisters-in-law in taking care of her husband.
-This makes Chanti nervous, but he still remains clueless, her change in behavior is noticed by her sister-in-law who urges the brothers to get Nandini married off before the situation gets any worse.
-Nandini realizing that they are trying to get her married off tries to make Chanti understand that they are already married.
-Chanti refuses to understand and runs away to his mother who upon realizing what has happened pulls him out of denial.
-She sends him away in an attempt to protect him.
+This makes Chanti nervous, but he still remains clueless.
+Meanwhile, her change in behaviour is noticed by her sister-in-law who urges the brothers to get Nandini married off before the situation gets any worse.
+Nandini, realising that they are trying to get her married, tries to make Chanti understand that they are already married.
+Chanti refuses to listen and runs away to his mother who upon realising what has happened pulls him out of denial.
+She sends him away from the village in an attempt to protect him.

-The brothers come to know what's happened and try to torture the mother to get her to reveal where her son is hiding.
+The brothers come to know what's happened and try to harass the mother to get her to reveal where her son is hiding.
 She is saved in time by her son who almost kills the brothers.
-The wives of the brothers stop him from killing them and ask him to save Nandini who has upon hearing the torturous acts of her brothers has now resorted to self-destruction, with them embracing.
-Chanti rushes back to save his wife and revives her with his singing and movie ends with Nandini's recovery.
+The wives of the brothers stop him from killing them and ask him to save Nandini who, upon hearing the cruel acts of her brothers, has resorted to self-destruction.
+Chanti rushes back to save his wife and revives her with his singing.
+The movie ends with Nandini's recovery.

 Cast

 Production

 K. S. Ramarao who saw the film Chinna Thambi bought the remake rights to do it in Telugu.
-He initially announced Rajendra Prasad as the lead actor but after the film's success he later selected Venkatesh as the actor.
+He initially announced Rajendra Prasad as the lead actor but after the film's success he selected Venkatesh as the actor.

+Venkatesh reprised his role in the Hindi remake, Anari.